 After you’ve submitted your URL, you’ll see this screen where you can request indexing and test the live URL.
 That’s about it when it comes to the URL Inspection tool.

-If you get a message that your URL is not a Google, you can check out any errors that are sited.
+If you get a message that your URL is not on Google, you can check out any errors that are sited.

 This tab will let you see if there are any errors that need troubleshooting: